 Our experienced NetHope staff and member organizations, who provide critical thought leadership, propel the CDN.
-It is enriched by the unique talents, experience, and innovative drive of Jim Daniell, former COO of Oxfam America, Jean-Louis Ecochard, former CIO of The Nature Conservancy, and Sandy Haviland, Haviland & Co.
+It is enriched by the unique talents, experience, and innovative drive of Jean-Louis (JL) Ecochard, NetHope's Chief Innovation Officer and former CIO of The Nature Conservancy, Fredrik Winsnes, the Director of the Center for the Digital Nonprofit, Gabriele Almon, CDN Program Manager, and Sandy Haviland, Haviland & Co.
 Investment Bankers.

 Help your organization begin its digital transformation journey by joining a community of forward-looking organizations now realizing the new opportunities, business models, partnerships, products, and services that are possible.